luomus/vrc/CONTRIBUTING.md

   and extended description if you want.
 - In the lower right hand corner click the green button that says "Create pull request"
 - You should now have sucessfully submitted a new virtual reference collection to the library.
 A reviewer will look over your proposal and contact you via GitHub if needed.
-You can use the current page to track the progress of the view and leave comments or reply to feedback if needed.
+You can use the current page to track the progress of the review and leave comments or reply to feedback if needed.
 - Once your new virtual reference collection has passed the review it will be visible in the [collection libary](https://luomus.github.io/vrc).